Common Wine Questions

 Organic wines are made from organic grapes.
 That means the grapes were grown without the use of chemical fertilizers, herbicides, fungicides, pesticides, or any other synthetic chemicals.
 No chemicals of any kind are allowed to touch either the soil or the grapes in order to get a coveted organic certification.
 Organic wines are usually free of added sulfites and other stabilizers, too.
 (Learn more about organic and biodymanic wines.)

-These are the liquid residue tracks left behind on the side of your wine glass after you swirl the wine.
-Thinner ‘legs’ run down more quickly and indicate a lower alcohol content.
+The quick answer, sugar.
+“Wine Legs” are the liquid residue tracks left behind on the side of your wine glass after you swirl the wine.
+Thinner ‘legs’ run down more quickly and indicate a lower alcohol content (lower ABV).
 Thicker, slower-moving ‘legs’ are a bit stiffer.
 Just like the wine’s alcohol level!

 It’s partly geographical, with New World wines hailing from North and South America, New Zealand, and Australia while Old World trace their lineage to Western Europe.
 However, the terms are used stylistically, too.